Disclaimer

 4. Osteoarthritis

-Osteoarthritis can be caused due to several reasons, including hip dysplasia, elbow dysplasia, trauma, shoulder or knee dislocation, cruciate injury, and others.
+Several reasons, including hip dysplasia, elbow dysplasia, trauma, shoulder or knee dislocation, cruciate injury, and others can cause osteoarthritis.

-If your dog is showing symptoms like swollen joints, restlessness, whining, licking joints, resist to walk, jumping, or standing, consult a veterinarian.
+If your dog shows symptoms like swollen joints, restlessness, whining, licking joints, or resistance to walking, jumping, or standing, consult a veterinarian.

 Dalmatian vs Great Dane